TheHarlander/COMP210_2_interace_task/README.md

 ###Outline an initial design in detail
 The initial design is somewhat subject to change as the game is made and new minigames require additional information on screen but for the initial base ui there are a few key components.
-The first is a real life stick or pole of some kind that the user holds in real life that swings the oar in game, with this i could have a device of some kind that when you wing and hit something it vibrates.
-Next is the health bar at the top of the screen and I would also put in a timer of sorts as each mini game will be have a time limit on it.
+The first is a real life stick or pole of some kind that the user holds in real life that represents the oar in game which the player swings in game, with this i could have a device of some kind that when you swing and hit something it vibrates.
+Another haptic I could use is a fan and some salt water or river smelling water to allow the player to feel they are heading down a lake. the in game UI will only have a couple components.
+The first is the  health bar at the top of the screen and I would also put in a timer in the top right to show how long the player has left.
 ![alt tag](https://github.com/TheHarlander/COMP210_2_interace_task/blob/master/Part-A/basicUIDesign.png?raw=true)